 Before you get into (any) debt

 Firstly and most importantly: AVOID IT IF YOU CAN.
 Don’t get into (more) debt if there are ways around it.
-For example, could you defer whatever you need the money for and save up for it (by cutting your spending or working two jobs for some time)?
+For example, could you defer whatever you need the money for and save up for it (by cutting your spending or working two jobs for a period of time)?

 If you can’t avoid debt, here are some key tips which apply no matter what type of debt you take on: